artsvuni/FFKit/README.md

 Action sheet component has a back fade layer and on the top — action sheet block.
 Action sheet block contains header with a close button, title (optional, by default visible is _false_), cta button (optional, by default visible is _true_) and content block.

-You can change buttton text, width and visability.
-Also, you can change title visability and text.
+You can change button text, width and visibility.
+Also, you can change title visibility and text.

 You can set your own content block by targeting one of your frame in Design mode.